Doctor of Philosophy in Music (PhD - Music)

 Music Theory and History Placement Exam

-All applicants are required to demonstrate general music proficiencies in basic music subjects, such as music theory and music history.
+All incoming graduate* students are required to demonstrate general music proficiencies in basic music subjects, such as music theory and music history.
 For students that are unable to pass the exams, they must take additional review courses during the first year of study.

 |Western Instruments||1.
 Western Music Theory 2.
 Western Music History|